 To minimize hazards from flying debris from windows and skylights, apply the following provisions for glazing, framing, connections, and supporting structural elements for all new and existing buildings required to comply with these standards.
 These provisions apply to window systems at all standoff distances, even those that meet or exceed the wall conventional construction standoff distances.
 These provisions only address minimum standards (very low and low levels of protection.)
 For higher levels of protection, refer to PDC Technical Report 10-02.
 The specific requirements below will result in window and skylight systems that provide for effective hazard mitigation.
-These provisions allow for design by dynamic analysis, testing, or the ASTM F 2248 design approach as described in the paragraphs below.
-Use strength design with load factors of 1.0 and strength reduction factors of 1.0 for all methods of analysis referenced herein.
+These provisions allow for design by dynamic analysis, testing, or the ASTM F2248 design approach as described in the paragraphs below.
+Use strength design with load factors of 1.0 and strength reduction factors of 1.0 for all methods of analysis referenced herein \1\ for flexure and use typical strength reduction factors for other modes of failure.
+For glazed doors refer to the paragraph below under Standard 12, Exterior Doors, entitled, "Glazed Doors" /1/.

-In addition to guidance in Table B-1 for applicable explosive weights, where a building is within a controlled perimeter, the applicable explosive weights for design of windows will be determined based on the standoff from the controlled perimeter.
-If the facility is more than 200 feet (60 meters) away from the controlled perimeter, only Explosive Weight II needs to be considered in the design of the windows.
-If the facility is within 200 feet (60 meters) of the controlled perimeter both Explosive Weights I and II shall be considered in the design of the windows at their respective standoff distances to parking and roadways, to controlled perimeters, and to the outer edges of unobstructed spaces..
+In addition to guidance in Table B-1 for applicable explosive weights, where a building is within a controlled perimeter, the applicable explosive weights for design of windows will be determined based on the standoff from the controlled perimeter. \1\ Once the pressure and impulse for Explosive Weight I are less than those for Explosive Weight II, Explosive Weight I no longer needs to be considered.
+This commonly occurs when the facility is more than 200 feet (60 meters) away from the controlled perimeter /1/.
+Otherwise both Explosive Weights I and II shall be considered in the design of the windows at their respective standoff distances to parking and roadways, to controlled perimeters, and to the outer edges of unobstructed spaces.

-Monolithic glass or monolithic acrylic used as a single pane or as the inner pane of a multi-pane system is not allowed for the purposes of complying with this standard.
-This standard does not apply to translucent fiberglass panels, other lightweight translucent plastics, spandrel glass when backed by a structural wall or spandrel beam, and glass unit masonry.
-Those components shall comply with Standard 1.
-Engineered glass block window systems and spandrel glass that is open to occupied space shall be designed in accordance with this standard.
+Monolithic glass or monolithic acrylic used as a single pane or as the inner lite of a multi-lite system is not allowed for the purposes of complying with this standard. \1\ Spandrel glass when backed by a structural wall or spandrel beam /1/, translucent fiberglass panels, other lightweight translucent plastics, and glass unit masonry \1\ will comply with Standard 1, and are not required to comply with this standard. /1/ Engineered glass block window systems and spandrel glass that is open to occupied space shall be designed in accordance with this standard.
 For glazing in doors, refer to Standard 12.